 What is RankBrain?

 RankBrain is the most effective tool Google has developed to deal with the problem of understanding user intent.
 Google has stated that RankBrain is the “third most important ranking factor.”
-Its role is to review any searches that may be worded strangely or potentially ambiguous and translate that into a format that will allow Google to serve up the best results for the user.
+Its role is to review any searches that may be worded strangely or potentially ambiguous and translate that into a format that allows Google to serve up the best results for the user.

-“RankBrain uses artificial intelligence to embed vast amounts of written language into mathematical entities — called vectors — that the computer can understand.
+“RankBrain uses artificial intelligence to embed vast amounts of written language into mathematical entities—called vectors—that the computer can understand.
 If RankBrain sees a word or phrase it isn’t familiar with, the machine can make a guess as to what words or phrases might have a similar meaning and filter the result accordingly, making it more effective at handling never-before-seen search queries.”
 Bloomberg, 2015.

-Great search marketers have been telling their clients for years that although we track keywords and work to make sites rank for these terms, Googles interpretation of the meaning behind a search has evolved and continues to do so daily.
-As such, keywords that you are tracking are not the be-all end-all measure of whether your organic search marketing campaign is working; rather, they are a guide to serve as an indicator of your website’s overall search visibility.
+Great search marketers have been telling their clients for years that although we track keywords and work to make sites rank for these terms, Google’s interpretation of the meaning behind a search has evolved and continues to do so daily.
+As such, keywords that you are tracking are not the be-all-end-all measure of whether your organic search marketing campaign is working; rather, they are a guide to serve as an indicator of your website’s overall search visibility.
 Google has gone from serving up exact matches for basic keyword clusters to understanding and interpreting the implied intent and then serving the best page for user experience.